TuringLab/landing-page/README.md

 </head>
 ```

-Reload the page and have a look how it has changed, this changes the color of the page.
+**Reload your page** and have a look how it has changed, this changes the color of the page.

 To make your greeting more elegant change your `<style></style>` tag to look the following code